featurehub-io/featurehub/sdks/client-go/README.md

 - [ ] Re-introduce the "polling" client (if we decide to go down that route for other SDKs)
 - [ ] Run tests and code-generation inside Docker (instead of requiring Go to be installed locally)
 - [X] Client-side rollout strategies (https://github.com/featurehub-io/featurehub/tree/master/backend/sse-strategy-matchers/src)

+Strategy matching logic:
+- If strategy has a percentage then hash on userkey or session and decide
+- If the percentage doesn't match then continue with the next strategy
+- If percentage matches (or there is no percentage) then continue and iterate through the attributes
+	- If the attribute doesn't match then fall back and continue with the next strategy
+	- If attribute matches then continue and check the next attribute
+	- If all attributes match then we return the value from this strategy
+	- Otherwise continue with the next strategy
+- If no strategies match then return the default value for the feature